Azure/azure-service-operator/docs/development.md

     This is the service specific piece that differs from one Azure service to another, and the crux of the service provisioning/deletion logic used by the controller.

+    **Note** Please make sure that you make all creation and deletion calls to Azure are asynchronous.

     a.
 The guidance is to add a folder under `pkg/resourcemanager` for the new resource, like for instance, `pkg/resourcemanager/newresource`

     b.
 Use subfolders under this folder if you have subresources.
 For instance, for PostgreSQL we have separate sub folders for `server`, `database` and `firewallrule`